utsavtyagi/ansible/README.md

   - docker
   - git
 ```
-Used to store multiple items of the same type.
+- Used to store multiple items of the same type.
-Order matters in lists.
+- Order matters in lists.
-Each item starts with -.
+- ach item starts with -.
-Commonly used for servers, packages, users, IPs.
+- Commonly used for servers, packages, users, IPs.

 #### Dictionary/Map
 ```yaml